 Your donations allow us to protect the doctor-patient relationship.

-"The USA is 5% of the world's population, but we consume 80% of the world's prescription opioids and 99% or the world's hydrocodone (Vicodin)."
+LIE/FALSE NARRATIVE: "The USA is 5% of the world's population, but we consume 80% of the world's prescription opioids and 99% of the world's hydrocodone (Vicodin)."

 This is a common statement that people use to show how much our country overprescribes opioids.
 You'll hear it in opioid litigation, series like Dopesick and Crime of the Century, and webinars from physicians from organizations like Fed-Up Rally, PROP, and Shatterproof.
 It's said for shock value.
 Here are some bullet points when responding to this statement:

 This content was written by Bev Schechtman and Carrie Judy for The Doctor Patient Forum.

 This lie or false narrative is repeated so often, it seems like it’s everywhere.
 We’ve seen it used by the DEA, in opioid litigation, as well as in every single presentation given by anti-opioid zealots such as Andrew Kolodny, Anna Lembke, Roger Chou, etc. It's also repeated often on social media by people who don't know any better and just repeat what they've heard "experts" say.
 Remember, they need to make it sound like all addiction and overdose deaths are the fault of pharma, distributers, doctors, and pharmacies.
 It is necessary for the billions of dollars they are trying to get in litigation settlement.
 They want people to believe that the vast majority of all with opioid use disorder (OUD) started from a prescription from their doctor, and that the majority of those who misuse or even just use prescription opioids end up using heroin.

 A perfect example of this is this video clip from last year's Johnson and Johnson trial.
 Look how they phrased it.